collab-uniba/socialcde-demo-repo/README.md

 or https://github.com/collab-uniba/socialcde4eclipse

 * In the main branch go Alice's contributions with good UI solutions.
-* In bob's branch go Bob's contributions with poor UI solutions.
+* In Bob's branch go Bob's contributions with poor UI solutions.